zsparal/api-documentation/source/reference/v2/orders-api/overview.rst

 designed for order-based payment processing.
 It can be seen as an extension of the :doc:`Payments API </reference/v2/payments-api/overview>` for more specific use cases.

-Some payment methods require order details (and therefore the Orders API) to function, such as Klarna Pay later and Klarna Slice it.
+Some payment methods require order details (and therefore the Orders API) to function, such as Klarna Pay now, Klarna Pay later and Klarna Slice it.

 In its simplest form, processing an order requires three steps: setting up the order with the :doc:`Create order endpoint </reference/v2/orders-api/create-order>`, sending the customer to our